EgosOwn/onionr/docs/specs/block-spec.md

 # Block Description

-Onionr 'Blocks' are the primary means of sharing information in Onionr.
-Blocks are identified by a single hash value of their entire contents.
+Onionr Blocks are the primary means of sharing information in Onionr.
+Blocks are identified by a single hash value of their entire contents, using SHA3_256.

-They contain a JSON metadata section followed by a line break, with the main data following.
+Blocks contain a JSON metadata section followed by a line break, with the main data section comprising the rest.

 In the future, the specification will likely be updated to use flags and MessagePack instead of JSON with english keys.